wp-plugins/easy-testimonials/readme.txt

 5. This is the Testimonial Cycle Widget.

 == Changelog ==

+= 1.6 =
+* Feature: Adds more javascript transitions to Pro version.
+* Fix: Addresses a PHP notice.

 = 1.5.9.1 =
 * Update: Adds ability to use the excerpt with Read More functionality via the cycle shortcode.